Battle of al-Harra: Economic and social grievances

 Mu'awiya had acquired extensive properties and agricultural estates in Medina from its inhabitants.
-These lands were referred to as sawafi in the sources, a term usually reserved for conquered lands that became state property, but in the case of Medina, it meant acquired lands that became the personal domains of the caliph.
+These lands were referred to as sawafi in the sources, a term usually reserved for conquered lands that became state property, but in the case of Medina meant acquired lands that became the personal domains of the caliph.
 According to reports cited by the 9th-century historian Ibn Qutayba, the people of Medina alleged that Mu'awiya purchased the lands at a hundredth of their value during hunger and desperation.
-In contrast, the 9th-century historian al-Ya'qubi held that the properties were confiscated.
+The 9th-century historian al-Ya'qubi held that the properties were confiscated.
 The people of Medina considered the acquisitions illegitimate and damaging to their economic interests.

 Mu'awiya launched cultivation and irrigation projects on the lands and derived considerable returns from dates and wheat.
 To meet the workforce needs for cultivation and maintenance, Mu'awiya employed numerous mawali, consisting of war captives from the conquered provinces, including many skilled laborers.
 The mawali were loyal to their patron, in this case, Mu'awiya and later Yazid.
-The mawali of the Banu Umayya in Medina were numerous, and the sources record several instances of tensions involving them and the people of Medina.
+The mawali of the Umayyads in Medina were numerous, and the sources record several instances of tensions involving them and the people of Medina.
 Yazid inherited the estates and mawali of his father.
 The dispossessed landowners of Medina demanded the restitution of their ownership rights from Yazid.
 The historian Meir Jacob Kister asserts the Medinan rebellion emanated from "the conflict between the owners of estates and property in Medina and the unjust Umayyad rulers who robbed them of their property".